'Chernobyl' creator asks tourists to show 'respect' at disaster site | DW | 12.06.2019

 The series has been noted by both critics and survivors of the incident for its accuracy and attention to detail.

-On the night of April 26 1986, a combination of design flaws, human error, and the cover-up of important information by the Soviet power structure led to the plant's Reactor 4 experiencing a nuclear chain reaction that caused a steam explosion and then a core fire, amongst other issues.
-The massive plume of smoke from the disaster was carried through the wind for at least nine days afterward.
+On the night of April 26 1986, a combination of design flaws, human error, and the cover-up of important information by the Soviet power structure led to the plant's Reactor 4 experiencing a nuclear chain reaction that caused a steam explosion and then a core fire, among other issues.
+The massive plume of smoke from the disaster was carried long distances by the wind for at least nine days afterward.

 Biologist Timothy Mousseau has spent years collecting mutant bugs, birds and mice around Chernobyl and Fukushima.
 In a DW interview, he shares some surprising insights into the effects of nuclear accidents on wildlife.
 (26.04.2018)